sakshisharma84/mke-docs/content/docs/setup/README.md

       sudo ./install.sh
     ```

-    > P.S.
-Mac users might also be prompted for the password.

 4. The script is designed to detect the os and the underlying architecture.
 Based on this, it shall install the appropriate binaries `k0sctl`, `kubectl` and `mkectl` in `/usr/local/bin`.
    > Note: Make sure /usr/local/bin is in your PATH environment variable.